tg44/nicehash-exporter/README.md

 ETH: `0x58f2198cda7d6cac855dd3fa29abe67e98adb2cd`

-But if you want to support my work in any way just send me an email ;) (You can find my email adress in the git commit history.)
+But, if you want to support my work in any way just send me an email ;) (You can find my email address in the git commit history.)